Dear Advisor: I’d like to makE data-driven decisions. Where do I start?

-Here's my framework to help you prioritize, scope down and learn from.
+Here's my framework to help you prioritize, scope down and learn from a POC.

-Note: Starting a POC that aims to answer a key business question in a relatively short amount of time will: build rapport across the company in the short term and help you get support for making investments into data in the long term (vs starting with the end goal of documenting data architecture or an ML/AI research question where business impact is less clear).
+Note: Starting a POC that aims to answer a key business question in a relatively short amount of time will: build rapport across the company in the short term and help you get support for making data technology and hiring investments in the long term.

 What does repeat engagement look like for your B2B/B2C customers?

-What will it take to get your key (client) report scalable?
+What will it take to get your key internal/external client report scalable?